Tublatanka: 1990s and lineup change

 Maťo remained the only original member of Tublatanka and had to look for new musicians.
-He placed an advertisement in the newspaper Nový čas, which proved useless; two interviews took place but nobody from more than 60 musicians was to his liking. Ďurinda finally discovered a guitarist and singer named Jozef “Dodo” Dubán, a graduate of law who became available after leaving the band Money Factor, as well as the bass guitarist Juraj Topor (a fashion show designer), who, as the band's guitar tech, helped Maťo set up for concerts; Topor had also previously played with the band If.
+He placed an advertisement in the newspaper Nový čas, which proved useless; two interviews took place but nobody from more than 60 musicians was to his liking. Ďurinda finally discovered a guitarist and singer named Jozef "Dodo" Dubán, a graduate of law who became available after leaving the band Money Factor, as well as the bass guitarist Juraj Topor (a fashion show designer), who, as the band's guitar tech, helped Maťo set up for concerts; Topor had also previously played with the band If.

 In 1994, Tublatanka began to prepare a new album under the fresh lineup, and they started practicing a new live set.
-A partly recovered Ďuro Černý rejoined the band and a new CD, Znovuzrodenie (Rebirth), was recorded.
+A partly recovered Ďuro Černý rejoined the band and a new CD, Znovuzrodenie, was recorded.
 This album saw the band experimenting with a sound closer to pop music than their previous material.
-At the beginning of 1994, the band won a competition on STV and represented their country in the Eurovision Song Contest in Dublin, Ireland, with their song “Nekonečná pieseň” (Neverending Song).
-Unfortunately, they placed 19th out of 25, so after their return to Slovakia, only negative press and bad reviews welcomed them.
+At the beginning of 1994, the band won a competition on STV and represented their country in the Eurovision Song Contest in Dublin, Ireland, with their song "Nekonečná pieseň".
+They placed 19th out of 25, so after their return to Slovakia, only negative press and bad reviews welcomed them.

 Ďuro Černý left the band once again in 1995 due to his drug addiction, which led to severe health problems.
 Martin Uherčík replaced Černý in 1995.
 Shortly after this, the band took a very long break from recording and released two greatest hits CDs that contained a few English versions of songs which had originally been intended for English editions of their classic albums Skúsime to cez vesmír and Žeravé znamenie osudu.
 During this time, Ďurinda also released a solo album, titled Perfektný svet (Perfect World), which came out in 1997.